oriolrius/node-red-contrib-s7/README.md

 | `0`     | `DB1,BYTE0`              | R/W access  |
 | `1`     | `DB1,X1.3`               | R/W access Note: use booleans |
 | `2..3`  | `DB1,WORD2`              | R/W access  |

+## Handling Endpoint Errors

+The S7 endpoint now surfaces connection and read-cycle issues through a dedicated `__ERROR__` event.
+All runtime nodes (`s7 in`, `s7 out`, and `s7 control`) subscribe to this event and automatically call `node.error` so that a standard [Catch](https://nodered.org/docs/user-guide/editor/workspace/nodes#catch) node can react to transport problems without relying on log scraping.

+- Each emitted error produces a message with `msg.error` containing the error object and `msg._s7` populated with the endpoint name, IP address, connection status, and a timestamp.
+- Place a Catch node in your flow, scope it to the relevant S7 nodes, and connect it to a Debug node (set to display the complete message) to observe PLC communication faults in real time.
+- The runtime nodes do not send the error on their regular outputs, so existing flows remain unaffected; the Catch node provides the dedicated error path.
+- Advanced users who maintain custom nodes can listen to the configuration node directly: `endpointNode.on('__ERROR__', err => {/* custom logging */});`.

 ## Troubleshooting